boynton/api/README.md

         The directory to generate output into (defaults to none, i.e. echo to stdout) -e string
         Show the specified entity.
-  -f    Force overwrite if output file exists
+  -f    Force overwrite if output files exist
   -g string
         The generator for output (default "api")
   -h    Show more help information